akash-ahana/autopilot-fms-be/readme.txt

     if qualityStatus is No then , also passing
     3.1. qualityRedoSteps - array of stepId (stepId which is the lowest needs to be retriggered) 3.2. scrapStatus - true or false (if true, then that fmsQAId needs to stop right there in that step, should not trigger any new task from any other steps)
--for a master id , tou want ana array of objects , wit hall qa id and all tasks for qa id
+-for a master id , tou want ana array of objects , with hall qa id and all tasks for qa id --/findAllFmsOverdueTasksForPc
+--for every task add one more field if it is on time or delayed after apdating that task , if it is delayed add one omre field to calculate the delay
+--in every single fms, we need to calculate 4 data points
+    Total number of tasks those are pending
+    Total number of tasks those are overdue
+    Percentage of Overdue tasks - [ number of overdue tasks/ (number of overdue + number of pending) ] Percentage of delayed tasks - [ number of delayed tasks / number of completed tasks ] -deploy latest frontend , give KT to developers and Testers -change task plannedCompletionTime , taskCreationTime to IST in fmsTasks -fix backend deployment in AWS including reading .env for both Microservices -in fms collection change fmsMasterID to fmsMasterId -- to keep it 100% Uniform -add proper request payloads to all API's in Postman Collection -THIS IS HUGE -- ADD QALITY RELATED API AND VALIDATION AND LOGIC

+--previos task info api send the task id aswell in response , --if it is no {}
+--if scrape is true -- do not create any more task
+--